superduper-io/superduper/docs/imputations.rst

     ...     loss='classification_loss',
     ... )

-Once the imputation has finished training, by default, SuperDuperDB creates a watcher based on the ``model`` and ``model_key`` parameters.
+Once the imputation has finished training, by default, SuperDuperDB creates a :ref:`watcher <Watchers in SuperDuperDB>` based on the
+``model`` and ``model_key`` parameters.